Where to buy eco-friendly paints

 Edward Bulmer paint

-When Edward Bulmer realised that microplastics comprised up to 15% of some paints, he decided to create his own brand that was committed to protecting the environment and biodiversity.
+When Edward Bulmer realised that microplastics comprised up to 15% of some paints, he decided to create his own brand.
 The result is a company that has a completely carbon neutral production process.

 As well as only using only natural earth and mineral pigments to colour their plastic free paints, the company uses naturally occurring raw materials of plant origin, like linseed oil, in the place of dangerous solvents, pesticides, herbicides or toxins.